-• clear expectations about boundaries and interactions with children; and expectations around smoking/drinking by adult, i.e. none.
+- sleeping arrangements - the role and responsibility of each adult, whether employed or volunteers - on/off duty arrangements - clear expectations about boundaries and interactions with children; and expectations around smoking/drinking by adult, i.e. none.

 Where there are safeguarding concerns or allegations that occur off-site, staff must follow the procedure described above i.e. responding to concerns/disclosures of abuse and in Appendix 4 (SVPP flowcharts).